 TGbe editor: The changes shown below are applied over the approved docs 11-21/1087r5 (Gaurang).

-[8329]The complete profile of a reported STA in a Management frame, carrying Basic variant Multi- Link element, is defined as all the elements and fields that would be included in the frameif the reported STA were to transmit that Management frame.
-For example, when an AP affiliated with an AP MLD transmits an Association Response frame, the Per-STA Profile subelement corresponding to another AP affiliated with the AP MLD carries complete profile of the other AP, subject to inheritance rule.
-The complete profile consists of elements and fields that would be included in the frame if the reported AP were to transmit the Association Response frame.[8329]
+[8329]The complete profile of a reported STA consists of all the elements and fields (subject to exceptions discussed later in this subclause) that would be included in a Management frame, that is of the same subtype as that transmitted by the reporting STA carrying the Basic variant Multi-Link element, if the reported STA were to transmit the frame.

+[8329]NOTE – Only Management frames belonging to subtypes (Re)Association Request, (Re)Association Response, or Probe Response that is an ML probe response can carry complete profile of a reported STA.

 TGbe editor: Please update the following paragraph in this subclause as shown below:

-[4248]When carried in a Management frame transmitted by a STA affiliated with an MLD, each Per-STA Profile subelement, that is a complete profile, shall comprise the following:

-The STA Control field (see Figure 9-788eo (STA Control field format)), the STA Info field (presence of subfields within the field are signaled in the STA Control field), and the STA Profile field with the following rules:
+[4248]Each Per-STA Profile subelement of the Basic variant Multi-Link element that is included in a Management frame transmitted by a STA affiliated with an MLD and that carries a complete profile shall consist of the STA Control field to identify the link the reported STA operates on and to carry the presence indicators for the subfield(s) within the STA Info field, the STA Info field, and the STA Profile field containing fields and elements based on the following rules:

-If the reporting STA is an AP, the STA Profile field corresponding to the reported APcarries fields and elements (subject to inheritance rules defined in 35.3.2.3 (Inheritance in a per-STA profile)) in the order defined in Table 9-39 (Probe Response frame body), if the frame is a Probe Response frame, that is an ML probe response, Table 9-35 (Association Response frame body), if the frame is an Association Response frame, or Table 9-37 (Reassociation Response frame body), if the frame is a Reassociation Response frame.

-If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STAcarries fields and elements (subject to inheritance rules defined in 35.3.2.3 (Inheritance in a per-STA profile)) in the order defined inTable 9-34 (Association Request frame body) if the frame is an Association Request frame, or Table 9-36 (Reassociation Request frame body) if the frame is a Reassociation Request frame.
+If the reporting STA is an AP, the STA Profile field corresponding to the reported AP:

+carries fields and elements in the same order and subject to conditions as in:

+Table 9-39 (Probe Response frame body) if the frame is an ML probe response.

+Table 9-35 (Association Response frame body) if the frame is an Association Response frame.

+Table 9-37 (Reassociation Response frame body) if the frame is a Reassociation Response frame.

+is subject to inheritance rules defined in 35.3.2.3.1 (Inheritance in a per-STA profile of Basic variant Multi-Link element) and exceptions specified in 35.3.2.1 (General).

-If the reporting STA is an AP, the Timestamp field, Beacon Interval field, AID field, SSID element, TIM element, and BSS Max Idle Period element are not included in the STA Pro file field.
+does not include the Timestamp field, Beacon Interval field, AID field, SSID element, TIM element, and BSS Max Idle Period element.

-If the reporting STA is a non-AP STA, the Listen Interval field and Current AP Address field are not included in the STA Profile field.
+If the reporting STA is a non-AP STA, the STA Profile field corresponding to the reported non-AP STA:

+carries fields and elements in the same order and subject to conditions as in:

+Table 9-34 (Association Request frame body) if the frame is an Association Request frame.

+Table 9-36 (Reassociation Request frame body) if the frame is a Reassociation Request frame.

+is subject to inheritance rules defined in 35.3.2.3.1 (Inheritance in a per-STA profile of Basic variant Multi-Link element) and exceptions specified in 35.3.2.1 (General).

+does not include the Listen Interval field and Current AP Address field.

-Optionally, a Non-Inheritance element appears as the last element in the profile and carries a list of elements that are not inherited by the reported STA from the reporting STA (see 35.3.2.3 (Inheritance in a per-STA profile)).
+Optionally, a Non-Inheritance element appears as the last element in the STA Profile field and carries a list of elements that are not inherited by the reported STA from the reporting STA (see 35.3.2.3.1 (Inheritance in a per-STA profile of Basic variant Multi-Link element)).

 TGbe editor: Please update Figure 35-3 in this subclause as shown below: